 Synchronous online classes are those that require students and instructors to be online at the same time.
 Lectures, discussions, and presentations occur at a specific hour.
 All students must be online at that specific hour in order to participate.

-Asynchronous learning means online courses that you can take on your own schedule.
+Asynchronous online classes are those that you can take on your own schedule and typically do not meet at a specific time during the day.
+Faculty will inform students well in advance if there will be any synchronous class times.
+This flexibility allows for students to work at times that are convenient for them without conflicting with obligations like work.
 Instructors provide materials, lectures, tests, and assignments that can be accessed at any time.
-Students may be given a timeframe – usually a one week window – during which they need to connect at least once or twice.
+Students may be given a timeframe – usually a one-week window – during which they need to connect at least once or twice.
 But overall, students are free to contribute whenever they choose.

 Do I have to take a specific class online or is it also offered face-to-face?

 If a class is listed as an online class then all students need to take the class online.
 You may want to wait until the next term that the class is offered because the same course rotates between online instruction and traditional face-to-face classroom instruction.